 Preston Geren Auditorium

-The Preston Geren Auditorium hosts various large-scale events for the College of Architecture, accommodating up to 300 people.
+The Preston Geren Auditorium hosts various large-scale events for the School of Architecture, accommodating up to 300 people.
 Equipped with a projector and on-stage screen, the two-story auditorium allows for large classes and has hosted movie screenings, hackathons, visiting lectures and celebrations.

 Outside of the auditorium is an atrium where receptions, exhibits and student work showcases are held.